 Honestly, the “learning to draw” part took the most time.
 For the sketches I used a good old fashioned pencil and paper.
 Draw, erase, trash, start over, repeat.
 Over and over.
 Eventually, after getting the drawings right (and by that I mean to my son’s liking), I relied on the iPad app, Brushes, to bring them to life.
 For a few assets, I used the iPad vector drawing app, iDraw.
 Lastly, and because Brushes and iDraw export their projects as PSDs, I imported all the drawings into Photoshop where I spent countless hours cleaning things up.

 Once the pages were finalized in Photoshop, I saved them as PNGs, and assembled them using the epub creator iPad app, Book Creator.
 The last piece required the addition of sound files.
-I used Book Creator’s “add sound” functionality to add José’s full length audio version along with a few Easter eggs on pages where he made sound effects (only available in the iBook as the Kindle doesn’t support embedded audio).
+I used Book Creator’s “add sound” functionality to add my son’s full length audio version along with a few Easter eggs on pages where he made sound effects (only available in the iBook as the Kindle doesn’t support embedded audio).

 The final version